 - Initialization: The TRIE Cache Language Resource has various initialization-time parameters and most of them are mandatory.
-The most important parameters describe the remote repository endpoint, the case sensitivity of the gazetteer, matching strategy, paths to serialized cache on disk and queries used for loading.
-For more information refer to the Parameters section.
+The most important parameters describe the remote repository endpoint, case sensitivity of the gazetteer, matching strategy, paths to serialized cache on disk and queries used for loading.
+For more information, refer to the Parameters section.

-- Tuning: If the process of adding new entries to the cache needs to be fine tuned, there are parameters for setting paths for stop words file, label-processing rules, list of Token annotation feature names for the matcher to run over and a helper pipeline for adding new Token annotation features.
-For more information refer to the Parameters section.
+- Tuning: If the process of adding new entries to the cache needs to be fine-tuned, there are parameters for setting paths for stop words file, label-processing rules, list of Token annotation feature names for the matcher to run over, and a helper pipeline for adding new Token annotation features.
+For more information, refer to the Parameters section.

-- connectionString - SPARQL endpoint for the remote repository where semantic data is stored
+- connectionString - SPARQL endpoint for the remote repository where semantic data is stored;

-- lemmetizerHelper - a helper pipeline for adding Token annotations with important features
+- lemmetizerHelper - a helper pipeline for adding Token annotations with important features;

 - matchStrategy - how matching should be performed.
 There are two possible options:

-- path2dic - the path where cache will be serialized and from which the LR tries to deserialize it on subsequent initialization
+- path2dic - the path where cache will be serialized and from which the LR tries to deserialize it on subsequent initialization;

-- (optional) path2ignorewords - the path to a plain text file containing words that should be ignored when filling the cache.
+- (optional) path2ignorewords - the path to a plain text file containing words that should be ignored when filling the cache;

 - queryFile - URL of a file containing SPARQL queries that return a list of triplets - <URI instance, Literal label, URI type>.
-The SPARQL queries in the file are separate by @@@.
+The SPARQL queries in the file are separated by @@@.
 They are executed one after another and the result of each is fed to the cache.
-If there is no file for deserialization in path2dic the queries are executed on the SPARQL server defined in connectionString.
+If there is no file for deserialization in path2dic, the queries are executed on the SPARQL server defined in connectionString.
 SPARQL variables bound to elements of the triplets:

 ?concept <-> URI instance;